mpsonntag/snippets/staging/packaging_release.md

 # Upload working package to PyPI proper (see below if making a release makes sense as well)

+NOTE: make sure the dist folder contains ONLY the single package that is supposed to be uploaded.
+And not any .egg files etc.

     twine upload dist/*

 ------------------------------------------------------------------------------------------